kubernetes/sig-release/release-team/role-handbooks/documentation-guides/update-release-docs-new.md

     For example, the [Release 1.11](https://github.com/kubernetes/website/pull/8046) PR uses the branch `release-1.11`.

-    This release pull request (also known as a _megabranch_) serves as the base for individual, component feature PRs of the release.
+    This release pull request (also known as a _megabranch_) serves as the base for individual, component enhancement PRs of the release.
 A megabranch lets you bundle and merge multiple PRs simultaneously.

     Use previous release PRs as a template.
 For example: https://github.com/kubernetes/website/pull/8046